• Europe

 Using a SWIFT Code

-An example of this in action would be when a customer walks into a Bank of America in New York and wants to send money to their friend in Venice through UniCredit Banca.
+An example of this in action would be when a customer walks into a central bank, like Bank of America in New York, and wants to make an international money transfer to their friend in Venice through UniCredit Banca.
 They need their friend’s bank account number and the unique BIC code that applies not only to UniCredit Banca, but to the exact branch in Venice.

 Bank of America will then send a SWIFT message to UniCredit Banca over the secure SWIFT network.
 Once the Italian bank gets the message, it will clear and credit the money to the Italian friend, while Bank of America debits the customer’s account.